Aritro-94/Finance-Word-Embedding-Framework/README.md

 ### Glove Model:
   GloVe is a word vector technique it is an abbreviation which stands for Global Vectors.
-The advantage of GloVe is that, unlike Word2vec,   GloVe does not rely just on local statistics (local context information of words), but incorporates global statistics (word co-
+The advantage of GloVe is that, unlike
+  Word2vec,   GloVe does not rely just on local statistics (local context information of words), but incorporates global statistics
-  occurrence) to obtain word vectors.
+  (word co-occurrence matrix) to obtain word vectors.
   It efficiently leverages statistical information by training only on the non-zero elements in a word co-occurrence matrix, rather than on the entire sparse matrix or on individual context windows in a large corpus.

  * **Co-Occurence Matrix**:
      A co-occurrence matrix is a term-term matrix and will have unique words in rows and columns .
 The purpose of this matrix is to